badulion/dynabench/README.md

 ## Benchmark Results (will be updated)

+The following table shows the results for the forecast task in a high support setting:

 | equation\model    |   brusselator |   gas_dynamics |   kuramoto_sivashinsky |        wave |
 |:------------------|--------------:|---------------:|-----------------------:|------------:|
 | feast             |   0.000708671 |    0.000586686 |            0.000104922 | 3.05878e-05 |